 At the start, seven funders joined together to form Shared Insight, focusing their efforts to make grantmaking more effective by promoting more openness and listening more closely to the people we seek to help.
 They set up a fund at Rockefeller Philanthropy Advisors, and by the fall of 2014, the group was making grants in the field, investing in information-sharing efforts and practice and research around feedback loops.
-Since then, Shared Insight has grown to include more than three dozen funders, making $14.5-million in grants to 70 nonprofits in the pursuit of more effective philanthropy.
+Since then, Shared Insight has grown to 94 funders making $22.7-million in grants to 242 nonprofits in the pursuit of more effective philanthropy.
 As Shared Insight continues to grow each year, it has solidified its commitment to incorporating lenses of diversity, equity, and inclusion in its work.

 Why are you focused on improving philanthropy?